Download the pdf-version.

 The time-step option is used this way: If an electrical device supports a delayed start, let’s say a delay of 0:15 and multiples of 0:15, set the time-step to 0:15.
 Is a delay of multiples of 1 hour supported?
 Set the time-step to 1 hour.

 The dark green or even red bar shows the costs when you don’t plan at all, but start to consume energy right away.
-The light green bar shows the costs when you follow the advices of the Free Energy Planner.
+The light green bar shows the costs when you follow the advice of the Free Energy Planner.
 It will also show the percentage of the price you save.

 With this tool you can reduce costs and CO2 emission right away.